Updated Oct 17, 2020

 This article will discuss the top 10 best door ideas for your dog house, ranging from American Western Saloon style to Barn and Pocket doors.
 Read on to find out more about how I even go high tech on the door concept.

 Warmer Weather Doors

 If your dog house concept is to be used for shade and no air conditioning unit is in place or required, then you have a lot more flexibility for the door design.
 The goal here is to allow airflow.
 This while again allowing the dog easy entry and exit to the dog house.
-A lot of dog houses with this goal in mind skip having a door altogether and only have an open doorway.
-This is in fact, the classical dog house design.
+Many dog houses with this goal in mind skip having a door altogether and only have an open doorway.
+This is, in fact, the classical dog house design.
 A door is not necessary for this situation, but having one can really liven up the look of your dog house.
 Take a look at some of these great ideas.

 1. American Western Saloon Dog House Door Idea